Discover

 How to wash your hands effectively and why it matters

-It’s a message worth repeating – hand washing is one of the most important things we can do to protect ourselves and others from coronavirus, and prevent the spread of viruses.
+Washing our hands regularly and properly is one of the most important things we can do to prevent the spread of germs, including viruses.

 Here, I explain the importance of hand washing for 20 seconds or more with hot water and soap.
 I also share some simple hand washing techniques to try.